aikubo/LinkingLines/paper/paper.md

 ![Dike linking algorithm using the Hough Transform.
 First, raw data in Cartesian space is converted into Hough space (a and b).
 Agglomerative clustering is then performed on the data in Hough coordinates (d).
 In this example, there are four dikes total and two (red and blue) clusters.
 The clusters are redrawn by connecting the endpoints of the segments in the cluster (c).](houghexamplefig1.png)

-The Hough Transform is a fundamental image processing technique used for detecting straight lines and other patterns in binary or edge-detection images[@hough1962method].
+The Hough Transform is a image processing technique used for detecting straight lines and other patterns in binary or edge-detection images[@hough1962method].
 It achieves this by converting points in an image into parametric equations and identifying patterns through the accumulation of votes in a parameter space.
 The transform has been generalized to detect arbitrary shapes, making it a versatile tool for pattern recognition and image analysis [@ballard1981generalizing].
+Applications of the Hough Transform include object or motion detection, lane tracking for cars, road detection in geospatial data, and biometric authentication [@survey].
 After loading in the data, it is assumed to be already line structures, so the accumulator array of the Hough Transform is skipped, although this functionality could be added if needed.
 First, the angle of the line segment is found using:

 \begin{equation}\label{eq:ht1}
 \theta = \arctan\left(\frac{-1}{m}\right)\tag{1}